Parameter-free Optimal Rates for Nonlinear Semi-Norm Contractions with Applications to $Q$-Learning: Proof of Theorem

-Next, we move to Lemma~\ref{thm: PR.init.bound}, which provides a bound on the initial value-based error term $\bAinit_T.$ \begin{proof}[\textbf{Proof of Lemma \ref{thm: PR.init.bound}}] Taking the seminorm on $\bDelinit_T$ and using the seminorm triangle inequality, we obtain
+Next, we move to Lemma~\ref{thm: PR.init.bound}, which provides a bound on the initial value-based error term $\bAinit_T.$ \begin{proof}[\textbf{Proof of Lemma \ref{thm: PR.init.bound}}] Taking the semi-norm on $\bDelinit_T$ and using the semi-norm triangle inequality, we obtain